mesalock-linux/mesalink/README.md

 ## Examples
 MesaLink comes with two examples that demonstrate a TLS client and a TLS server.
-They are located at `examples/`.
+Both of them are located at `examples/`.

 The client example connects to a remote HTTPS server and prints the server's response.